QuickBox/pro-v3/README.md

 ![ubuntu_22.04](https://badgen.net/badge/Ubuntu%2022.04/passing/green)

-> [!NOTE]
-> Support for Debian 10 has officially ended as of June 2024, marking its End of Life (EOL).
-Consequently, some upstream repositories, such as php.sury.org, have retired their sources for Debian 10.
+> :warning: **Support for Debian 10 has officially ended as of June 2024, marking its End of Life (EOL).**
+> Consequently, some upstream repositories, such as php.sury.org, have retired their sources for Debian 10.
-This may result in installation failures for new setups.
-Please note that QuickBox is not responsible for the availability or maintenance of third-party repositories.
+> This may result in installation failures for new setups.
+> Please note that QuickBox is not responsible for the availability or maintenance of third-party repositories.

 We recommend using either Debian 12 (Bookworm)[^1] or Debian 11 (Bullseye) Learn more about Debian 10 EOL [here](https://wiki.debian.org/LTS).